rust-lang/book/src/ch19-03-advanced-traits.md

 <span class="caption">Listing 19-13: A hypothetical definition of the
 `Iterator` trait using generics</span>

-The difference is that when using generics, as in Listing 19-13, we must annotate the types in each implementation; because we can also implement `Iterator<String> for Counter` or any other type, we could have multiple implementations of `Iterator` for `Counter`.
-In other words, when a trait has a generic parameter, it can be implemented for a type multiple times, changing the concrete types of the generic type parameters each time.
+The difference is that when the trait is defined using generics, as in Listing 19-13, we must annotate the types in each implementation.
+This means multiple implementations for `Iterator` can exist for a single type, with different `T`s.
+For example, we can have `impl Iterator<u32> for Counter` for `u32`, as well as `impl Iterator<String> for Counter` for `String`.
 When we use the `next` method on `Counter`, we would have to provide type annotations to indicate which implementation of `Iterator` we want to use.
+This is undesired for the `Iterator` trait, because the iterator for a certain type should return a value of a single type, rather than multiple types.

 With associated types, we don’t need to annotate types because we can’t implement a trait on a type multiple times.
 In Listing 19-12 with the